 I have paired up with the lovely Gemma of Tarn and Moon Teas to produce these contrasting 'Tarn and Moon Mugs'.
-The National Trust at Malham Tarn have granted me permission to forage for nettles and thistles to create two geographically unique glazes to put the Tarn into these moon mugs.
-Foraging for these invasive plants also helps to preserve their internationally important hay meadows.
-The mugs can be purchased through the Tarn and Moon website.
-(Photo credit to Gemma!)
+The full and dark moon mugs were designed by Gemma to reflect her exceptional tea business.
+The National Trust at Malham Tarn have granted me permission to forage for nettles and thistles to create two geographically unique glazes to put the Tarn into these Moon mugs.
+Foraging for these invasive plants also helps to preserve the estate's internationally important hay meadows.
+The mugs

-Prices do NOT include postage costs, as these are customised for each order.
+Prices now include postage costs, except for INTERNATIONAL POSTAGE, as these are customised for each order.